from the editor’s desk

 Dear Readers,

 Remember we always appreciate your comments on any aspects of the magazine.
-You can Write for Us or become an Active Cruiser and help us keep our waterway guides up to date.
+You could even become an Active Cruiser and help us keep our waterway guides up to date.
 And if you have not yet joined [faceboat] do have a look - it is a great way to join in with the waterways community - we welcome photos, stories, boating tips, questions, recommendations - anything to do with the waterways.
+Or you could even become one of our regular contributors and write your own articles for us - just go to our Write for Us page, and get in touch...
+You might even become famous!

 Linda